iyersamhita/bimm-143/README.md

+## BIMM143 Classwork

+This is a store of my class work for [BIMM143 W19 at UCSD]

+## Contents
+- Lecture 14

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/iyersamhita/bimm-143/edit/master/README.md) to maintain and preview the content for your website in Markdown files.